-Overall TrashReg looks like a useful program that finds and cleans all the unwanted keys including those which may be hidden, from the Windows Registry.
+Overall TrashReg looks like a useful program that finds and cleans all the unwanted keys, including those which may be hidden from the Windows Registry.

 You might want to read the following posts before you use any registry cleaner:

 Although Registry Trash Keys Finder is free, there are some minor limitations, where some details of some keys are not shown.
-If you donate, them you will be able to see them.
+If you donate, then you will be able to see them.
 There are a few important additional searches not fully implemented in the free version.